KazumeNishidate/Predator-CA/README.md

-# Predator Cellular Automaton
+# Predator-prey ecosystem cellular automaton

-This code simulates a predator-prey ecosystem Cellular Automaton, a complex system based on the RWCA model [1,2,3].
+This code simulates a predator-prey ecosystem cellular automaton, a complex system based on the RWCA model [1,2,3].
 It uses [GSL](https://www.gnu.org/software/gsl/) for the random number generator and [EGGX](https://www.ir.isas.jaxa.jp/~cyamauch/eggx_procall/index.html) for graphics.

 - Predators and prey walk around the 2D lattice following the RWCA rules.
 As they move, predators and prey undergo a realistic, gradual reduction in their energy points, accurately reflecting the energy expenditure in a natural ecosystem.